 There’s nothing on the line but pride and bragging rights in the Week 16 NFC East rivalry game between the Washington Redskins and New York Giants.
 Game time is set for 1:00 EST on Sunday, December 22 at FedEx Field in Landover, Maryland.
 Fans in local markets will be able to watch the game on Fox.

-Oddsmakers are currently listing the Giants as 3.5-point favorites on the road.
-The over/under for the game is set at 41 points.
-Click here to check out a full list of the Week 14 NFL betting odds.
+Current odds have the Redskins favored by 2.5 points at home.
+There is also an over/under for the game set at 42.5 points.
+Click here to check out a full list of this week’s NFL betting odds.

 After nine straight losses, the Giants finally got back on the winning side of things last week.
 With Eli Manning filling in for the injured Daniel Jones, the G-Men took care of business against the lowly Dolphins, winning 36-20 in what could be Manning’s farewell.
 In the long run, the win doesn’t mean much.
 But it was surely a relief for the Giants to get the monkey off their back after an extended losing streak.
 With a pair of division rivals on their schedule for the last two weeks of the season, the G-Men should be motivated to turn one win into two or three wins and perhaps avoid a third consecutive last-place finish in the NFC East.

 Meanwhile, the Redskins enter this week with a record identical to New York’s 3-11.
 After pulling off a couple of surprising wins over the Lions and Panthers, Washington has dropped two in a row, losing to Green Bay and Philadelphia the past two weeks.
 In their defense, both losses were close.
 The Redskins were about 30 seconds away from beating the Eagles last week despite losing by 10 points.
 Much like the Giants, the Redskins will close out their season with back-to-back games against NFC East foes, which should serve as an incentive to play out the season with a purpose.